Mazu Daoyi: Shock techniques

-Mazu Daoyi, in order to shake his students out of routine consciousness, employed novel and unconventional teaching methods.
-Mazu is credited with the innovations of using katsu (sudden shouts), keisaku (unexpected strikes with a stick) and unexpectedly calling to a person by name as that person is leaving.
-This last is said to summon original consciousness, from which enlightenment arises.
+Mazu Daoyi is depicted as having employed novel and unconventional teaching methods in order to shake his students out of routine consciousness.
+Mazu is credited with the innovations of using katsu (sudden shouts), striking, kicking, and unexpectedly calling to a person by name as that person is leaving.
 Mazu also employed silent gestures, non-responsive answers to questions, and was known to grab and twist the nose of a disciple.
-Utilizing this variety of unexpected shocks, his teaching methods challenged both habit and vanity, a push that might inspire sudden kensho.
+Utilizing a variety of sudden shocks, he sought to enable his students to experience enlightenment through the collapse of habitual feeling and thinking.
+According to Bielefeldt, such methods reflect a shift in emphasis within Zen from essence, or substance (t'i), to function (yung).